supercrab/AlexaLamp/README.md

 # AlexaLamp

 This project was to create an Alexa voice controlled lamp with adjustable brightness.
-The lamp can be turned on or off and the brightness adjusted by usinng a rotary encoder with push switch.
+The lamp can be turned on or off and the brightness adjusted by usinng a rotary encoder with push switch or using Alexa voice control.

 ![Lamp looking cool](images/lamp2.jpg)